HISTORY AND MISSION

 Rosita P. Chang, Ph.D., CFA, CFP® is Professor of Finance and co-director of the Asia Pacific Financial Markets (FIMA) Research Center at the Shidler College of Business at the University of Hawaii at Manoa.
 Her research has appeared in the Journal of Finance, Journal of International Business Studies, Journal of Financial Services Research, Journal of Banking and Finance, Pacific Basin Finance Journal, among others.
 Her current research interests include financial literacy and issues related to the financial services industry.
 In addition, she has conducted commissioned studies for international institutions such as the Organisation for Economic Cooperation and Development, Securities & Futures Commission of Hong Kong, and several Asian stock exchanges.

 Ming Chen – details coming soon

 Yen Chun – Experienced China business consultant.
 Emeritus Director of Chinese Chamber of Commerce.
 Trustee of the China Soong Ching Ling Foundation in Beijing and Shanghai.
-Yen has been working closely with the Foundations in China on cultural and educational exchange projects.
-Yen is a relative of Dr. Sun Yat-sen.
+Yen is grand-niece of Dr. Sun Yat-sen and has been working closely with the Foundations in China on cultural and educational exchange projects.

 Leigh-Wai Doo is the founding President of the Sun Yat-Sen